 Choosing the right person should add to your experience - after all it's not just about the photos.

-How much are you willing to pay for amazing memories?
+How much are you willing to pay for amazing memories professionally captured by a true artist?

 The usual crazy scene when I am capturing a session on the Charles Bridge and our friends from around the world join in to crash our session (and build their wedding portfolio).
 Plus the always smiling videographer Cary taking it all in standing behind me. (photo from our crazy Aussie lighting professional Stefan Raycanovski)